-My name is Frederick Ding, and I am a 3L at the Harvard Law School and an Executive Editor on the Harvard Law Review.
-My particular interests are in the intersection of technology and law — intellectual property and privacy included.
+My name is Frederick Ding, and I am a 3L at the Harvard Law School.
+My particular interests are in the intersection of technology and law.

 - Technology and law